Subscribe to stay updated

 Be sure that the platform and message you send fit the medium.
 For example, posts featuring photos are better on Instagram and Pinterest than YouTube or LinkedIn.

-Articles such as company profiles are better on LinkedIn while breaking news or updates work better on Twitter.
+- Be sure that the platform and your messaging fit the medium.
+For example, posts featuring photos are better on Instagram and Pinterest than YouTube or LinkedIn.
+Articles such as company profiles are better on LinkedIn, while breaking news or updates work better on Twitter.

 The Best Tools for B2B Social Media Management